 Island Window Displays

 Island window displays require large amounts of space and so are only seen within department, flagship and anchor stores.
-They are used to prevent displays being lost within huge open spaces by bringing our attention directly onto a select range of products.
-Island displays are typically built using a series of shelves and ‘float’ in the middle of an open space, a unique feature which allows shoppers to walk around the entire display and see products from every angle.
+They are used to prevent displays from being lost within huge open spaces by bringing our attention directly onto a select range of products.
+Island displays are typically built using a series of shelves and ‘float’ in the middle of open spaces, a unique feature that allows shoppers to walk around the entire display and see products from every angle.

 Shadowbox Window Displays

 Shadowbox window displays are normally smaller than other types of displays.
 They are box-shaped windows that sit in recesses within a storefront and are often used by jewellery and cosmetic retailers to draw attention to small, detailed products that would be lost if placed within larger displays.
 They help foster an intimate atmosphere as they are typically viewed by one person at a time.